ballerina-platform/ballerina-dev-website/learn/other/security/http-listener-authentication-and-authorization.md

 * `url` - URL of the introspection server
 * `tokenTypeHint` - A hint about the type of the token submitted for introspection
-* `optionalParams` - Map of optional parameters used for the introspection endpoint
+* `optionalParams` - Map of the optional parameters used for the introspection endpoint
 * `cacheConfig` - Configurations for the cache used to store the OAuth2 token and other related information
 * `defaultTokenExpTime` - Expiration time (in seconds) of the tokens if the introspection response does not contain an `exp` field
 * `clientConfig` - HTTP client configurations, which call the introspection server